clojuredays/foundation/index.markdown

 The foundation employs no people.

+#### New secretary

+After 2025 Remco van 't Veer will step down from his secretary position.
+We are now open to applications for a new board member to take over this position starting 2026.
+If you are interested [send us an email](mailto:events@clojuredays.org).

 # Policy plan outline

 This is the outline of our policy plan.
 More details can be found in